 fennel and radish salad

 This fish pie is one my Mum has been making since I was a kid and is super comforting and is really economical to make.
-I actually prefer to use tinned smoked fish - the juices in the tin add more flavor to the pie.
-The filling also makes the best vol-au-vent filling – simply top puff pastry cups with some of the filling and garnish with fennel fronds for the perfect canapé!
+I actually prefer to use tinned smoked fish - the juices in the tin add more flavour to the pie.
+The filling also makes the best vol-au-vent filling – simply top puff pastry cups with some of the fillings and garnish with fennel fronds for the perfect canapé!

 Time: 20-30 minutes preparation | 30 minutes cooking

 For the mashed potato topping